BIAOXYZ/myNotes/programming_notes/new_trends/Kubernetes/k8scode2/An_example_of_using_dynamic_client_of_client-go.md

       ```
 - > **Using the dynamic client to implement SSA**
   * > Now that we are ready, let's see how to implement SSA using the dynamic client.
-  * > First, we need to prepare *rest.Config.
-If the program works in a Kubernetes cluster, it is as easy as just calling rest.InClusterConfig.
+  * > First, we need to prepare `*rest.Config`.
+If the program works in a Kubernetes cluster, it is as easy as just calling `rest.InClusterConfig`.
   * > The rest of the work is shown below with plenty of annotations.
     ```go
     import (